mrwatson-de/fmCheckMate-XSLT/docs/fmCheckMate Changes.md

 ---

+20201113 MrW: Two years on, ...
+Time to get fmWorkMate + fmCheckMate XSLT-Library + FieldDependencyGraph stuff 20191004 MrW: One year older, a bunch of transformations wiser.
 20180828 MrW: Hello GitHub! ...
 We're going to have to wait and see if we are going to get along ;-) 20180827 MrW: Added transformation XMSS_XMSS_ReplaceSetVarWithInsertCalculatedResult.xsl to change
               Set Variable steps into the faster Insert Calculated Result step (which runs in linear